jt05610/loppu/README.md

-# Loppu: the scalable scientific robotics framework for getting research done
+# Loppu: the scalable framework for getting research done

 Loppu is an open source laboratory robotics framework designed to simplify the development and deployment of autonomous laboratory systems.
 Loppu